astropy/astropy-APEs/APE1.rst

 decisions that have gone into Astropy.
 The APE author is responsible for building consensus within the community and documenting dissenting opinions.

-Because the APEs are maintained as text files in a versioned repository (indirectly since this wiki is versioned within GitHub), their revision history is the historical record of the feature proposal.
+Because the APEs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

 Detailed description